-- Tube Sight – These sights use an aluminum or polymer housing to protect the lenses.
+- Tube Sight – These sights use aluminum or polymer housing to protect the lenses.
 This makes this design more durable than the open one.
 The housing also protects the lenses from the light, so you’ll be able to spot the reticle easily, even in very bright conditions.
 The main downside of this design is the limited field of view they offer.
-Some of them can even have a certain eye relief, which will limit your environment awareness.
+Some of them can even have a certain eye relief, which will limit your environmental awareness.

 Frequently Asked Questions